seamplex/feenox/README4academics.md

 > **Heads up!** The background of FeenoX's main author is Nuclear Engineering.
 > Hence,
 >
->  * Two of the supported PDEs are related to neutron transport.
+>  * Two of the supported PDEs are related to neutron [diffusion](https://www.seamplex.com/feenox/examples/neutron_diffusion.html) and [transport](https://www.seamplex.com/feenox/examples/neutron_sn.html).
 >  * There is a [PhD thesis (in Spanish only)](https://seamplex.com/thesis/html/) that discusses the design and implementation of FeenoX in view of core-level neutronics.

-But, more importantly, FeenoX provides a mean to add new types of PDEs by adding a new subdirectory to the [`src/pdes`](https://github.com/seamplex/feenox/tree/main/src/pdes) [directory of the source tree and then re-bootstrapping, re-configuring and re-compiling the code](https://seamplex.com/feenox/doc/sds.html#sec:extensibility).
-See below for further details.
+As mentioned in the previous section, FeenoX provides a [mechanism to add new types of PDEs](https://www.seamplex.com/feenox/doc/sds.html#sec:extensibility) by adding a new subdirectory to the [`src/pdes`](https://github.com/seamplex/feenox/tree/main/src/pdes) [directory of the source tree and then re-bootstrapping, re-configuring and re-compiling the code](https://seamplex.com/feenox/doc/sds.html#sec:extensibility).

 Since in FeenoX's input file [everything is an expression](https://seamplex.com/feenox/doc/sds.html#sec:expression), the code is especially suited for [verification using the method of manufactured solutions](https://github.com/seamplex/feenox/tree/main/tests/mms).